csci450-comparch/assg03/README.md

 The parenthesis around `i` and the whole operation are necessary to ensure that when this macro is expanded, we don't get unintended consequences because of operator precedence rules.
-Add the shown macro to `lc3vm.h` and enable the task2 tests.
-If this extraction operation is working, you should find that the task2 tests for the `OPC` operation are passing.
+Add the shown macro to `lc3vm.h` and enable the task3 tests.
+If this extraction operation is working, you should find that the task3 tests for the `OPC` operation are passing.

+### Macros to extract source and destination registers

-Given this same idea, we will now define some macros to extract the source register, which in many instruction is in bit positions 11-9, source register 1 which is in oftenin bit positions 8-7, and source register 2 in bit positions 2-0.
+Given this same idea, we will now define some macros to extract the destination register, which in many instruction is in bit positions 11-9, source register 1 which is in often in bit positions 8-6, and source register 2 in bit positions 2-0.

-Create a macro called `DR` that shifts the bits down 9 positions.
-However, which the opcode bits are still present after shifting, you also need to perform a bitwise and with the result after shifting, so that only the last 3 bit values remain.
-So for DR shift down by 9 then perform bitwise and with a mask of 0x7 to get the result.
-The bitwise and operator in C is `&`.

-Likewise define `SR1` macro that shifts down 6 positions and masks with 0x7 to extract the typical source 1 register address.

-Then define the `SR2` macro.
-Source register 2 is in the last 3 bits of an instruction, so no shifting is necessary, you simply need to perform the bitwise and to get the last 3 bits.
+Start with the source register 2.
+Define a macro called `SR2`.
+Source register 2 is in the last 3 bits of an instruction, bits 2-0.
+So we don't need to shit these bits, we want the 3 register bits to end up in the 3 least significant bits, and 0's for all higher bits.
+So for this macro, we need to perform a bitwis and `&` operation.
+Using a mask of `0x07` should cause all bits except the bottom 3 to become 0.

+Then define a `SR1` macro.
+Source register 1 is in bits 8-6.
+So you first need to shift right 6 positions.
+But the bits above 8 in the original instruction contain the opcode and destination registers.
+So like  you did for `SR2`, once shifted down you have to ensure all bits above the bottom 3 are 0 by using a mask.

+Finally create a macro called `DR` to isolate the destination register.
+The destination register is in bits 11-9.
+So first shift the bits right 9 positions.
+And then like the previous instructions, you need to mask after the shift to ensure only the 3 bits of the destination register remain.

-These 3 macros are tested in the next 3 test cases for task2.
+These 3 macros are tested in the next 3 test cases for task3.
 See that all of those tests are passing before continuing on.

+### Macros to extract immediate and offset values

-The next set of macros are intended to handle the immediate and offset addresses given in many of the instructions.
+The next set of macros are intended to handle the immediate and offset operands given in many of the instructions.
 These include the `imm5` 5 bits of immediate value, and `PCoffset9`, `PCoffset11` and `offset6`, which are all values offset from either the `PC` or some base register.
 In all cases these are the last (least significant) bits in the instruction, though of width 5, 6, 9 and 11 bits.
-But also significantly, these all need to be interpreted as twos-complement numbers, so that when we use them as values or offsets, we can specify negative values or offsets using a twos-complement encoding.
-The issue is that, in order to prepare interpret these values as twos-complement, we can't simply AND the needed bits with a mask.
+But also, these all need to be interpreted as twos-complement numbers, so that when we use them as values or offsets, we can specify negative values or offsets using a twos-complement encoding.
+The issue is that, in order to properly interpret these values as twos-complement, we can't simply AND the needed bits with a mask.
 The result will have 0's in all of the high order bits.
 But if this is a negative number, we instead have to perform a sign extension function.

-Whatever the most significant bit is, it needs to be shifted into all of the higher order bits.
+Whatever the most significant bit is after masking, it needs to be shifted into all of the higher order bits.
+So you will reuse your `sign_extend()` function here.

-We will need to write a function (not a macro) to perform the sign extension for the required number of bits.
-Call this function `sign_extend()` for sign extend.
-This function takes an `unint16_t` value which will be the low order bits that need to be extended.
-And a second value of type `int` which will be the position of the sign bit (call these parameters `bits` and `sign_position` respectively).
-The purpose of the function will be to extend the bit in the sign position to all of the bits above it.
-So if the sign position is a 5, and we are given bits 10101, then the 1 at position 5 needs to be extended to all higher bit positions 6-15 of the 15 bit number.
-This function thus returns a `uint16_t` result, which is the `bits` after extending the sign bit correctly.

-You can implement the `sign_extend()` function like this.
-You will need to use bit manipulation here, including right shift `>>` left shift `<<` bitwise and with a mask `&` and bitwise or with a mask `|`.
-If the bit at the sign position is a 1, then you need to shift a set of all 1 bits (0xFFFF) left by the `sign_position`.
-This will shift in 0's to the bits from position 0 up to the `sign_position`.
-Then you need to perform a bitwise or `|` of the original bits with this prepared mask.
-Any bit that was a 1 in the original bits will get set now for the low order bits, and all of the high order bits will be 1 from your shift.
-If the bit at the `sign_position` was a 0 then nothing needs to be done and you can just return the original bits.
-This is because this funciton assume that all high bits above the `sign_position` have already been masked to 0 when this function is called.

-Once you have implemented your `sign_extend()` function, you should be able to pass the test cases in task 3 testing this new function.

-Now create macros called `IMM5`, `IMM6`, `IMM9` and `IMM11`.
-These should simply mask a given value so that only the low 5, 6, 9 and 11 bits are retained respectively, and the high order bits are all set to 0.
-Then create macros named `SEXTIMM` `OFF6`, `PCOFF9`, `PCOFF11`.
-These need to call your `sign_extend()` function for the last 5, 6, 9 and 11 bits respectively.
-These are used for sign extnsion of last 5 bit as an immediate value, sign extension of a 6 bit offset, and sign extension of 9 and 11 bits that will be added to the `PC`.
-The bits needs to be first masked using `IMM5`, `IMM6`, `IMM9` and `IMM11` respectively so that all high order bits above the sign bit are 0 before calling the `sign_extend()` function.
+If it is working properly, it already does the work to correctly mask out the needed bits (based on the size), and extend either 0 or 1 as needed to extend the 2s complement representation to the full 16 bits.

+Create macros called `SEXTIMM`, `OFF6`, `PCOFF9` and `PCOFF11`.
+These macros will all be similar.
+All of them should expand to call your `sign_extend()` function on the given macro value `i`.
+The only difference is that the `SEXTIMM` Should extend using a size of 5 bits for the 2's complement number.
+Likewise, `OFF6` extends a 6 bit 2's complement and `PCOFF9` and `PCOFF11` will extend 9 and 11 bit 2's complement sized bit patterns.

-We will add a few more operand extraction functions as needed, but those are all we will do for Task 2.
-Once you have these function/macros implemented and passing the tests, make a commit and push your work to the class repository.
+We will add a few more operand extraction functions as needed in later tasks, but those are all we will do for Task 3.
+Once you have these function/macros implemented and passing the tests, make a commit and push your work to your GitHub classroom repository.

-## Task 3: PZN Condition Flags
+## Task 4: PZN Condition Flags

 In addition to extracting register addresses and offset values, we will need to maintain the condition flags for the LC-3 machine.
-Recall that on most all operations that modify a register, the NZP condition flags will be update to reflect if the last operation resulted in a negative result, zero result or positive result (where negative or positive are interpreted to mean that the number is a twos-complement number and result was wither negative with a 1 in the sign bit or positive with a 0 in the sign bit).
+Recall that on most all operations that modify a register, the NZP condition flags will be updated to reflect if the last operation resulted in a negative result, zero result or positive result (where negative or positive are interpreted to mean that the number is a twos-complement number and result was either negative with a 1 in the sign bit or positive with a 0 in the sign bit).

 If you look in the `lc3vm.h` file you will see that flags for these condition